 In mid-2021, Arkansas amended its telehealth regulations, once again requiring a “written” certification and prohibiting telemedicine appointments.
 For several months, patients who relied on telehealth platforms were left in the dark, unsure of what to do next — if they even had options.

-In order to be eligible for an Arkansas MMJ card, you must be 18 years old or older and be diagnosed with a qualifying condition.
+To be eligible for an Arkansas MMJ card, you must be 18 or older and diagnosed with a qualifying condition.
 These conditions include cancer, glaucoma, HIV/AIDS, post-traumatic stress disorder (PTSD), ALS (Lou Gehrig’s disease), Tourette syndrome, Alzheimer’s disease, fibromyalgia, Crohn’s disease, ulcerative colitis, and severe arthritis.

 You can also obtain and renew your Arkansas MMJ card due to any other chronic or debilitating medical condition that produces one or more of the following symptoms: cachexia or wasting syndrome; peripheral neuropathy; intractable pain; severe nausea; seizures; severe and persistent muscle spasms; agitation related to Alzheimer’s disease; multiple sclerosis.
 You must also be able to provide proof of residency in the state of Arkansas.

 How to Apply For a Medical Marijuana Card in Arkansas

 The first step towards obtaining an Arkansas MMJ card is to visit your physician and get a written certification from them that certifies you have one of the qualifying conditions listed above.
 Once you have that certification in hand, you can start the application process online at the Department of Health website.